coralogix/terraform-provider-coralogix/docs/data-sources/dashboard.md

 - `color_scheme` (String) The color scheme.
 Can be one of classic, severity, cold, negative, green, red, blue.
 - `colors_by` (String)
+- `data_mode_type` (String)
 - `group_name_template` (String)
 - `max_bars_per_chart` (Number)
 - `query` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--pie_chart--query))
 - `scale_type` (String)
 - `sort_by` (String) The field to sort by.
 Can be one of unspecified, value, name.
 - `stack_definition` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--pie_chart--stack_definition))
 - `unit` (String) The unit of the chart.
-Can be one of unspecified, milliseconds, bytes, kbytes, mbytes, gbytes, mibytes, gibytes, microseconds, seconds, bytes_iec, kibytes.
+Can be one of milliseconds, mbytes, bytes_iec, kibytes, kbytes, gbytes, mibytes, gibytes, unspecified, microseconds, seconds, bytes.
 - `xaxis` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--pie_chart--xaxis))

 <a id="nestedatt--layout--sections--rows--widgets--definition--pie_chart--query"></a>